-The staple hair trend of the twenties and forties, the side part is one of the most iconic and timeless hairstyles of all time.
-Men with curls should rejoice for this ‘do because curls maximise the volume of a side part and lend well to the vintage aesthetic this hairstyle brings with it.
-Ensure that you part your hair on the side that suits the way your hair naturally grows and opt for a sleek glossy finish for a true retro revival.
+The staple hair trend of the twenties and forties, the side part is one of the most iconic and timeless hairstyles ever.
+Men with curls should rejoice for this ‘do because curls maximize the volume of a side part and lend well to the vintage aesthetic this hairstyle brings with it.
+Ensure that you part your hair on the side that suits the way your hair naturally grows, and opt for a sleek, glossy finish for an authentic retro revival.

 Ironically, the art of perfecting messy curls is a bit trickier than just rolling out of bed.
 While you want to give the impression that you have done nothing at all to your hair, know that great messy curls can take time.
 As it can be a little harder to manage longer curls, apply a styling foam or mousse to your damp hair and scrunch and curl using your fingers to get the desired body you want.
 For control over longer and thicker hair, consider the angle of your cut to add dimension.